raymondkfcheung/lazy-dot/docs/coding/langauges.md

 Once you answer that, the language choices fall into place.

-* For stable enterprise work, Java or C# makes sense.
+* For stable enterprise work, Java, C# or C++ makes sense.
 * For data and ML, Python is the natural starting point.
-* For systems programming and performance, Rust or C++ fit well.
+* For systems programming and performance, C++ or Rust fit well.
+* For web development, JavaScript and TypeScript underpin almost everything.
-* For infrastructure and cloud tooling, Go is difficult to avoid.
+* For infrastructure and cloud tooling, Go and Python are difficult to avoid.
 * For mobile ecosystems, Swift for iOS or Kotlin for Android.
-* For web development, TypeScript and JavaScript underpin almost everything.
 * For blockchain work on EVM, Solidity is unavoidable.

 Interviews and careers can still be messy and unpredictable.
-I have had my share of failed interviews and moments of doubt.
+I have had my share of [failed interviews](prep-interviews.md) and [moments of doubt](unlucky-unhappy.md).
 But looking back, the languages that stayed with me were the ones connected to real work and real curiosity, not just tutorial enthusiasm.

 You can regret not learning something earlier, or you can decide what kind of engineer you want to become next and choose the languages that support that direction.